intel/tcf/doc/09-api-http.rst

 Write data to a console

+Data is a JSON encoded string.
+To be able to send any binary, the transport plane takes UTF-8 and accepts *surrogateencoding* for bytes over 128 (U+DC80 - U+DCFF) see Python's PEP383, so we can pipe binary over the "text" based HTTP JSON interface.

+*Example*: byte 0xf0 would be transmitted as the JSON string '"\udcf0"'.

-Data is JSON encoded (to be able to send binary).
-In practice, any size is allowed, but it is recommended to chunk the data in requests no larger than 1KiB to improve latency response.
+In practice, any size is allowed.
+In interactive sessions, it is recommended to:

+- chunk the data in small requests no larger than 1KiB

+- timing out waiting for more input after 0.25s

+this improves the response of someone who is typing input into a serial console.

 **Access control:** the user, creator or guests of an allocation that has this target allocated.